Titterstone Clee Hill is in the far south of the Shropshire Hills and the third highest.

 From all parts of this walk hopefully we will enjoy wonderful views, as the attached photo.

-Hill climbing will be at a pace to suit all and there are only two stiles but some of the terrain could be muddy.
-Please bring picnic food and drink for a short elevenses stop and lunch break.
+Hill climbing will be at a pace to suit all and please bring picnic food and drink for a short elevenses stop and lunch break.

 Sorry no dogs are allowed on this walk.